hauska7/klubdyskusyjny/docs/index.md

 we trust in one of us

-he decides for all of us
+one of us decides for all of us

 we act together